SC declines to consider plea for NIA probe into 2008 MoU between Congress and CPC

 A bench presided over by Chief Justice S A Bobde told senior advocate Mahesh Jethmalani, appearing for the petitioners that what has been averred in the plea was unheard of.

-"The agreement needs to be brought in the public domain.
+"The agreement needs to be brought in public domain.
 There are sinister motives," Jethmalani said.

-The petitioners claimed details of Memorandum of Understandings (MoUs) were yet not revealed, in violation of the right to life of citizens.
+The petitioners claimed details of Memorandum of Understandings were yet not revealed, in violation of right to life of citizens.

-In their joint plea, they sought transparency and clarity on the agreement signed on August 7, 2008, in Beijing for "exchanging high-level information and co-operation between them".
-The MoUs also provided the two parties with the “opportunity to consult each other on important bilateral, regional and international developments”.
+In their joint plea, they sought transparency and clarity on the agreement signed on August 7, 2008 in Beijing for "exchanging high-level information and co-operation between them".
+The MoU also provided the two parties with the “opportunity to consult each other on important bilateral, regional and international developments”.

 They named Congress party, Sonia Gandhi, Rahul Gandhi and the Union government as parties to the petition.

-The petition was filed at a time when Indian and Chinese troops were involved into bloody clash along Line of Actual Control in eastern Ladakh, leading to the martyrdom of 20 Indian soldiers.
+The petition was filed at a time amid tension between India and China their troops were involved into bloody clash along Line of Actual Control in eastern Ladakh, leading to martyrdom of 20 Indian soldiers.

 The unique US failure to control the novel coronavirus